 If you're yearning for a quick, physically challenging fix, then hit the gym.
 Any gym.
-Spending 30 minutes to an hour working out is a quick, inexpensive way to naturally boost your endorphins —plenty of gyms and studios offer free classes for first-timers.
+Spending 30 minutes to an hour working out is a quick, inexpensive way to naturally boost your endorphins—plenty of gyms and studios offer free classes for first-timers.
 ClassPass offers a free 14-day trial plus some trendier workouts you may not otherwise try.
-(Hello, rock climbing and underwater cycling.)

 Feathering your nest can quell anxiety, inspire relaxation, and improve your overall mood.
 If you don't currently love your place, choose a new wall color, rearrange the furniture, or spend a few hours styling your coffee table.
 The time is now.

 Hit a Happy Hour

 Are you bored with your daily sleep-work-eat-repeat routine?
-Don't head straight home after clocking out: Treat yourself to an end-of-day cocktail (or two).
-Up the ante by inviting a coworker you don't know all that well.
+Don't head straight home after clocking out.
+Treat yourself to an end-of-day cocktail (or two) and up the ante by inviting a coworker you don't know all that well.
 An impromptu quaff (whether enjoyed alone or with company) can singlehandedly shake you out of a post-work funk.